Updated December 2025, with fatalities to November 2025, population to June 2025, vehicle kilometres to 2024-25.

 - ABS State/territory population (updated quarterly)

-In the last year or so there has been an uptick in road deaths in NSW, Vic, and the NT.
+In the last year or so there has been an uptick in road deaths in NSW, Queensland, Vic, WA, Tasmania and the NT.

 It’s hard to compare total deaths between states with very different populations, so here are road deaths per capita, for rolling four-quarter periods: